-As promised in my skincare post, I’ll be reviewing a couple of sample items I’ve received from Bioderma the last time I bought a big ass bottle of their micellar water for combination skin.
+As promised in my skincare post, I’ll be reviewing a couple of sample items I’ve received from Bioderma from my last visit at the drug store when I bought their bestseller micellar water products for combination skin.

 In case you’re not familiar with them yet, Bioderma is a French-made skincare brand focusing on products intended for different skin types such as sensitive, combination, normal or oily skin.
 Their product line is not limited to skincare however, they do offer trusted products for hair, body and even Pediatry.
 I wouldn’t dive deep into their practices but if you want to read more about their years-long of research, click here.